vincent-noel/cd2sbgnml/README.md

 [CellDesigner](http://www.celldesigner.org/)
 and [SBGN-ML](https://sbgn.github.io/sbgn/) file formats.
 Translation in both direction is possible.
-A webservice using this library can be found [here](https://github.com/sbgn/cd2sbgnml-webservice).
+A webservice using this library can be found [here](https://github.com/sbgn/cd2sbgnml-webservice) with a sample usage in [Newt](http://newteditor.org/).
 This project should ultimately be integrated into [SBFC](https://www.ebi.ac.uk/biomodels/tools/converters/).

 Compatible formats:
- - Sbml Level 2 Version 4, CellDesigner modelVersion 4.0 (output of CellDesigner 4.4)
+ - SBML Level 2 Version 4, CellDesigner modelVersion 4.0 (output of CellDesigner 4.4)
  - SBGN-ML 0.2 (PD)

 To download the full app directly, go to the [release page](https://github.com/sbgn/cd2sbgnml/releases).